Standard of Good Practice for Information Security

 The Standard of Good Practice for Information Security (SOGP), published by the Information Security Forum (ISF), is a business-focused, practical and comprehensive guide to identifying and managing information security risks in organizations and their supply chains.

-The most recent edition is 2024, an update of the 2022 edition.
-The 2024 edition is the first that will have incremental updates via the ISF Live website, ahead of its biennial refresh due in 2026.
+The most recent public edition is 2024, an update of the 2022 edition.
+The 2024 edition is the first that has incremental updates via the ISF Live website, ahead of its biennial refresh due in 2026.
+The 2026 edition has launched exclusively to ISF Members and is advertised as launching “later this year”.

 Upon release, the 2011 Standard was the most significant update of the standard for four years.
 It covers information security 'hot topics' such as consumer devices, critical infrastructure, cybercrime attacks, office equipment, spreadsheets and databases and cloud computing.

 The Standard is aligned with the requirements for an Information Security Management System (ISMS) set out in ISO/IEC 27000-series standards, and provides wider and deeper coverage of ISO/IEC 27002 control topics, as well as cloud computing, information leakage, consumer devices and security governance.

 In addition to providing a tool to enable ISO 27001 certification, the Standard provides alignment matrices to with other relevant standards and legislation such as PCI DSS and the NIST Cyber Security Framework, to enable compliance with these standards too.

 The Standard is used by Chief Information Security Officers (CISOs), information security managers, business managers, IT managers, internal and external auditors, IT service providers in organizations of all sizes.

 The Standard is available free of charge to members of the ISF.
 Non-members are able to purchase a copy of the standard directly from the ISF.